 A study of start-up acquisitions shows important patterns on both sides lead to a successful integration.

-Laurence Capron is the Dean of Faculty at INSEAD.
-She is an INSEAD Professor of Strategy and she holds the Paul Desmarais Chair in Partnership and Active Ownership and the Sauvage Family Endowed Chair for Academic Excellence.
+Laurence Capron is a Professor of Strategy at INSEAD where she holds the Paul Desmarais Chair in Partnership and Active Ownership.
 She is also Director of the Executive Education Programme on “M&As and Corporate Strategy”.

 She is a leading expert on M&As, Alliances and Business Portfolio Growth.
 She recently published a book, Build, Borrow, or Buy: Solving the Growth Dilemma (Harvard Business Review Press), co-authored with Professor W. Mitchell, which examines how companies should select and balance their different modes of growth : organic growth (build), licensing and alliances (borrow) and M&As (buy).
 Her book is the recipient of the 2013 Best International Book Awards, granted by USA Book News.
 It has so far been translated in French, Portuguese and Chinese.